• Skip to primary navigation

 The chicken doesn't have to be fully cooked as it will cook further when the pie is in the oven.

-Remove the chicken pieces from the pan and set them aside until you are ready to add the to the filling.
+Remove the chicken pieces from the pan and set them aside until you are ready to add them to the filling.

 Leeks and onions in a frying pan.

-Add more butter to the frying pan, then saute the leeks and mushrooms for a few minutes until the leeks are softened and the mushrooms have released all their moisture.
+Add more butter to the frying pan, then saute the leeks and mushrooms for a few minutes until they have softened and the mushrooms have released all their moisture.

-If you are using leftover chicken, add the garlic with the leeks and onions.
+If you are using leftover chicken, add the garlic with the leeks and mushrooms.

 Leeks and onions in a creamy sauce, in a frying pan.